 When you have an expert – a doctor – writing that and putting reasons why now you've put yourself in a position to hopefully avoid prison and work out some lesser charge that's not a strike and does not come with all of the dire ramifications that oral copulation by force does.

-Other things that we do is we will get character letters from people who know you – family, friends, your job.
+We also get character letters from people who know you—family, friends, and your job.

 They don't necessarily have to be told why they're giving a character letter.
 Still, just the fact that these people love you, respect you, and can speak well of you will be something that the judges and prosecutors will consider when deciding how they will handle your case.